Skip to Main Content

 How will my child’s care team tell me about my options for staying awake?

-If your care team thinks your child might be a good candidate for AWAKE, you will receive a phone call so you can discuss your options with someone from the anesthesia team.
+If your care team thinks your child might be a good candidate for attempting an MRI or procedure without anesthesia, you will receive a phone call so you can discuss your options with someone from the anesthesia team.

-You can also ask questions regarding your options in any anesthesia pre-clinic assessment.
+You can also ask questions regarding your options in any anesthesia pre-clinic assessment visit.

-How does AWAKE impact my child’s schedule while on campus?
+How does anesthesia reduction impact my child’s schedule while on campus?

-If your child is participating in AWAKE for MRI scans, you will have 15 minutes of extra time to attempt awake.
-This time is already built in to your child’s appointment time.
+If your child is attempting an MRI scan without anesthesia, you will have 15 minutes of extra time built into your child’s scheduled appointment.

-If your child is not successful with their awake attempt, they can get general anesthesia or sedation medicines, as long as they followed fasting (NPO) guidelines.
+If your child is not successful with their awake attempt, they can get sedation medicines or general anesthesia, as long as they followed fasting (NPO) guidelines.

-For radiation therapy and other procedures, the extra time is not built in to your appointment.
-Ask about your options ahead of time so that you can work with your care team to develop an awake plan for your child based on the type of procedure.
+For radiation therapy, extra time is not built into your appointment.
+Ask about your options ahead of time so that you can work with your care team to develop a plan for your child based on the type of scan or procedure.

 How will the care team know if my child is able to stay awake for a scan or procedure?